ETH-DISCO/advx-bench/docs/0-model-selection.md

 - ❌ installation:
     - only through paid api https://deepdataspace.com/request_api, not open source

-## 2.3. seg
+## 2.3. semantic seg

+## 2.4. seg

-> none of these models are capable of semantic querying (ie. "segment a cat") which renders them useless for our purposes.
+> these aren't semantic segmentation models, which renders them useless for our purposes
->
-> i couldn't find any alternatives.
->
-> i decided to exclude them from the benchmark.

 sam vit @ 2023: